 How Much Does a Website Cost in the UK [Latest Prices]

-Now comes the question of an hour which is how much does a website cost in the UK.
+Now comes the question of an hour: how much does a website cost in the UK?
 Well, the answer depends on the type of business and its requirements.
-If you are planning to start an online store in the UK,
+If you plan to start an online store in the UK, you need to have functionality and features that keep you on top with respect to your Ecommerce store competitors.
+For example, eCommerce store owners prefer a seamless checkout experience to provide a seamless shopping experience to their customers.
+Honestly, the sky is the limit for eCommerce website functionality and features.

 1. Basic Website